shagu/staticmod/README.md

 ## Unitframes
 - Player unitframe has the same background texture as target frame
 - Optional: Class colors can be used instead of reaction colors
+- Optional: Color backgrounds can be hidden for friendly NPCs

 ## Minimap
 - Minimap can be zoomed via mousewheel